 Breastfeeding doesn't always come easy

 There can be physiological limitations which can make breastfeeding a lot harder, including inverted nipples and flat nipples.

 There is hope though with the help of nipple shields.
-You can find out more about breastfeeding must haves that make breastfeeding easier.
+You can find out more about the breastfeeding must haves that make life easier.

 Plan your Trips Wisely

 You also have to plan out when you leave the house a lot more thoroughly.

 When it's feeding time or pumping time, you are going to want to do just that to prevent engorgement (ouch!).

 I can still remember the days of pain because we stayed later at a family member’s house and it began pushing into my time when I would pump.